nelaturuharsha/TurboPrune/README.md

 - Simple harness, with fastargs -- easily extensible.
 - Logging to CSV (nothing fancy, but you can integrate wandb/comet/your own system easily).
 - End to End pipeline easily configurarable using [fastargs](https://github.com/GuillaumeLeclerc/fastargs).
-- GPU speed + time comparisons to comparison (TODO -- once I have enough time to format everything).
+- Detailed timing comparisons, training speed scaling - will come once I have had a chance to collate all the results :)

 ### Datasets Supported
 1. CIFAR10